ScanLab-ossi/DynamicRandomGraphs/paper/paper.md

 context of random graph generation, there are some libraries in non-Python languages: `DANCer` (Scala), `randomGraph` ( Matlab), `Graph1`(C++), `grapherator`(R), `igraph`(R) etc.

-`RandomDynamicGraph` is a Python package associated with dynamic networks that generate random temporal networks.
+In contrast to the other mentioned packages,`RandomDynamicGraph`, suggested here, is a Python package associated with dynamic networks that generate random temporal networks.
 Python allows the wrapping of low-level languages for speed without sacrificing flexibility or user-friendliness in the user interface.
 The `RandomDynamicGraph` API was created to provide a class-based and user-friendly interface for generating large-scale random dynamic networks efficiently.
 Conversion of `RandomDynamicGraph` objects to `NetworkX` objects is